Gas Stokers' strike: History

 In November 1872, the London gas stokers went out on strike at the Chartered Gas Company, which had already summarily dismissed 1400 workers.
 Five of the ringleaders were brought before the central criminal court and Justice William Brett, known for his conservatism, and harsh attitude towards industrial disputes; but the accused on this occasion were charged with criminal conspiracy in R v.
 Bunn and Others (1872-3): the five men were John Bunn, George Ray, Edward Jones, Robert Wilson and Thomas Dilley.

 There was also disturbances at the Beckton Works of Gas and Coke Company.
 The Gas Stokers Defence Committee sent a letter of appeal to the Home Secretary.
 The members of the committee were: H. King, George Potter, M. Sinclair, W. Osborne, Henry Broadhurst, Mr. Bailey, Daniel Guile, George Odger, George Shipton.
 Henry Broadhurst the secretary was already involved with the Reform League, was a mason and joined the Stonemasons Union.
 He was later a Liberal MP, and in 1886 became the first working-man to be appointed a minister.

-A demonstration in Hyde Park found speakers who denounced this attempt to subversion of the much cherished Trade Union Act 1871.
-This recognized Union combinations as lawful.
+A demonstration in Hyde Park found speakers who denounced that attempt to subversion of the much cherished Trade Union Act 1871, which recognized union combinations as lawful.
 The speakers condemned common law remedies being used to resolve the dispute.

 Men at Cardiff had been condemned by the courts for breaking contracts of employment by striking over the unseaworthiness of vessels in the merchant fleet.
 Justice Brett recalled that John Wilkes had said that the worse effect to put a man was to hang him.
-The men They believed in their "rights to protection for the combination of labour", and consequently on appeal wrote directly to Parliamentary Under-secretary at the Home Office, Henry Alfred Austin Bruce.
+The men They believed in their "rights to protection for the combination of labour" and consequently on appeal wrote directly to Parliamentary Under-secretary at the Home Office, Henry Alfred Austin Bruce.

-In the House of Commons the Attorney-General John Coleridge mocked Harcourt's staidness, but Coleridge concluded by agreeing that the law needed changing or else it would lead to contempt of court.
+In the House of Commons, the Attorney-General John Coleridge mocked Harcourt's staidness, but Coleridge concluded by agreeing that the law needed changing, or it would lead to contempt of court.
 Harcourt's bill was supported by James Rathbone MP and Antonio Mundella MP.
 The Home Secretary ordered the release of the five prisoners sentenced by Justice Brett after serving four months only of the two years sentence at Maidstone Prison.
 Three of the ex-convicts were emigrated to Australia.
 The other two tried in vain to find work.

 On 13 November 1873, Prime Minister William Ewart Gladstone wrote to offer Harcourt the post of solicitor general, but on the same day, William Harcourt MP left the government, resigning to take up an offer to become Master of Trinity College, Oxford.
-This was partly due to the pressure exerted by a journalist pen-named Historicus in The Spectator magazine, who was likened to a Liberal Benjamin Disraeli, being activist and rightist.
+That was partly due to the pressure exerted by a journalist pen-named Historicus in The Spectator magazine who was likened to a Liberal Benjamin Disraeli being activist and rightist.